wilddeer/Peppermint/README.md

   //element containing slides, defaults to Peppermint's root element
   slidesContainer: undefined,

+  //Callback function, called if the user swipes, but the slide change isn't triggered.
+  //Receives the touch end / mouse up event as a parameter.
+  //This can be used to handle cases where the user wanted to touch / click the slide without swiping.
+  onIncompleteSwipe: undefined,

   //Callback function, runs just before slide change
   //Receives previous and new slide numbers as parameters.
   beforeSlideChange: undefined,